- Mouse and Rat Microsatellite and SNP Genotyping Supporting Marker-Assisted Backcrossing (Speed Congenics)

 Mouse and Rat Microsatellite and SNP Genotyping Supporting Marker-Assisted Backcrossing (Speed Congenics)

-Transgenic and targeted mutants frequently need to be transferred to a more suitable inbred background for phenotypic analysis or crossed with cre-expressing lines crossed with floxed alleles.
-Traditional congenic strain development requires a series of backcrosses between the donor strain carrying the mutation (often on a mixed genetic background) and a recipient strain with a defined genetic background (typically an inbred strain) over many successive backcross and taking three years.
-Marker-assisted (speed congenic) protocols reduce this time from 10 backcross generations to five.
+Transgenic and targeted mutants (e.g. knock-ins and knock-outs) often need to be transferred to a more suitable inbred background for phenotypic analysis orin order to mend an laready mixed background (for example, as commonly results from crossing cre-expressing lines with floxed-allele lines).
+Traditional congenic strain development requires a series of backcrosses between the donor strain carrying the mutation and a recipient strain with a defined genetic background, typically an inbred strain, over many successive backcrosses, taking from three to five years.
+Marker-assisted (speed congenic) protocols can reduce the number of backcross generations from 10 to five and can be completed in 18 months..

 Genetic Background Characterization of Genetically Engineered Mouse Lines

-Sharing mouse lines has become commonplace but the majority of these genetically modified lines are not well characterized in terms of genetic background and are referred to as having a “mixed background” (e.g., 129;B6).
-Genetic background can strongly influence phenotype, due to modifier genes, as is the case for Trp53 and Pten null mice.
-Our Background Strain Characterization service can provide estimates (percentage of alleles) of the inbred backgrounds implicated in your mouse or rat model.
+Sharing genetically modified mouse lines has become commonplace; however most of these modified lines are not well characterized in terms of genetic background often having a mixed background (e.g., 129;B6).
+Different mouse backgrounds can carry background-specific mutions or modifier genes.
+Thus, genetic background can strongly influence phenotype, as is well-known for Trp53 and Pten null mice.
+The core's Background Strain Characterization service can estimate the percentage of alleles of the inbred backgrounds implicated in your mouse or rat model.

 Mouse and Rat Cell Line Characterization